0B1t322/RTUIT-Recruit/README.md

 ## POST /shops/
 Create shop
-if shop with this name exisr return 400 if create return status 200
+if shop with this name exist return 400 if create return status 200 if not found name in body return 400 if body empty return 400
 ### Example
 /shops/
 body: